-The tie rod end is a car’s suspension part.
-It is a small joint that connects the wheel to the steering rack and helps the car turn when you are turning the steering wheel.
-You have one of each side of the front tires.
-When you drive a car, you expect the car to drive straight as an arrow unless you command it to turn left or right.
-The tie rod prevents that from happening.
-It restricts the car’s movement and facilitates it at the same time.
+The tie rod end is the suspension part of a car.
+It is a small joint that connects the wheel to the rack and supports the car when turning the steering wheel.
+You have one from each side of the front tires.
+When you drive a car, you expect the car to drive straight as an arrow unless you tell it to turn left or right.
+The tie rod controls this.
+It restricts the movement of the car and at the same time facilitates it.

 Tie Rod End Symptoms

-The tie rod end is not connected to a car digitally, so you won’t see any warning signs flashing on your dashboard.
-However, there will be other symptoms on the show if you keep a keen eye for them.
+The tie rod end is not digitally connected to a car, so you will not see warning signs flashing on your dashboard.
+However, you will see other symptoms if you keep a close eye out for them.

 |Bad Tie Rod||Front Wheel Alignment is Distorted|